yousefelassal/quote-cron/README.md

 > Real magic in relationships means an absence of judgement of others.

 > Silence is a source of great strength.

+> Divide each difficulty into as many parts as is feasible and necessary to resolve it.